 Powertex students and beginners are sometimes surprised to find their creations can go outside but with Spring around the corner it's the perfect time.
 I'm answering a few questions in this article about using Powertex to create weatherproof, outdoor art, sculpture and so much more.

 Using Powertex for outdoor projects

 Powertex Universal Medium is weatherproof when cured which takes three weeks.
-Create your mixed media art in the usual way and use Powertex Universal Medium (Fabric Hardener).
+Create your mixed media art ensuring all your pieces are coated well with Powertex Universal Medium (Fabric Hardener).
 To protect any colour you add to this, apply a layer or two of Easy Varnish that is also weatherproof.
 Note that submerging Powertex projects in water is not recommended, it is considered weatherproof not waterproof.
 For best results use 100% natural materials, such as cotton fabrics and natural fibres, wood, cork etc.

 Which Powertex products can I use for outside?

 All the colours of Powertex Universal Medium (Fabric Hardener) are weatherproof in their natural cured state except Transparent.
 I personally recommend to my students that they don’t use Transparent for outdoor projects, even with a weatherproof varnish.

 Use your Powertex with natural materials such as wire frames, wood, natural fabrics, fibres and metal embellishments.
 Powertex Universal Medium should be left to cure for three weeks before being put outside.

 Can I use Stone Art projects outside?